wtsi-npg/irods-metadata/access_control.md

 user).
 This means public access will be unavailable until the "data_access_group" is changed.

+When 'no_access_granted' is entered as the only data_access_group for a study only members of default DNAP access groups will be able to access the relevant protected data.
+This is useful when users with a right to access the protected data are unknown but due to the nature of the samples the data_access_group should not be left empty.
+No unix group should ever be created with the name 'no_access_granted'.

 The "data_access_group" in Sequencescape studies is normally edited by the DNAP [SSR](https://fred.wellcomegenomecampus.org/page/5317?SearchId=2458147) team.